Gender-Neutral Wedding Planning - Cheese Wedding Cake Shop

 4. Check their collaboration history with other LGBTQ+-friendly vendors

-Remember to communicate your specific needs clearly, and don't hesitate to ask for recommendations from vendors you trust.
+Remember to clearly communicate your specific needs, and don't hesitate to ask vendors you trust for recommendations.

 Building a team that shares your values will create a more authentic and comfortable experience throughout your planning journey.